Affiliate links on Android Authority may earn us a commission. Learn more.

 Frequently asked questions

-A: No, they are impact-resistant to varying degrees, but none of the cases carry an IP rating.
+No, they are impact-resistant to varying degrees, but none of the cases carry an IP rating.
+We recommend getting a waterproof phone pouch if you need real waterproofing.